+Individuals that balance their tasks with contemplative practices realize the positive impact this has on their peace of mind, how they relate to others and even on their health.
 It may be as simple as going for a walk, listening to your preferred music, dancing, practicing a sport, playing with children or your pet, gardening or creating art.

 If these are some of the activities that help you unwind, you are on the right path already.
-They are called "contemplative practices" because they engage a different part of our brain, creating a 'buffer zone' that permits releasing tensions, and many times we end up seeing our challenges in a different light.
+They are called "contemplative practices" because they engage a different part of our brain, creating a "buffer zone" that permits the release of tensions, after which, often we end up seeing our challenges in a different light.